 It would be ‘what would you really be doing in life, if there were no economic constraints’.
 The reality is that we live in an economic world where we have to make compromises and very few us get to do what we really want to.

-I would be doing exactly what I am doing now, I think that’s how I know I’m in the right place.
 A lot of entrepreneurs speak of grit, but how do you know when to stop, or to quit?

 When they turn off the electricity and heating or they start repossessing your assets.
 I do not care to have many physical assets but it would still be rather traumatic.